 GPA, ACT/SAT, and Service Hours

 You'll need to demonstrate a degree of academic and community service excellence in order to qualify for either the FAS or FMS programs.
 You'll notice, though, that the FMS program is a bit less competitive in its minimum requirements.
-I've laid all of these eligibility criteria out in one chart so you can easily compare requirements for both programs:
+We've laid all of these eligibility criteria out in one chart per graduation year so you can easily compare requirements for both programs.

 |SCHOLARSHIP||WEIGHTED GPA MINIMUM||ACT MINIMUM||SAT MINIMUM||SERVICE HOURS|